Recon-Fuzz/recon-docs/src/bootcamp/bootcamp_part_4.md

 # Part 4 - Liquity Governance Case Study

-We'll now see how everything we've covered up to this point in the bootcamp was used to find a real-world vulnerability in Liquity's governance system in an engagement performed by [Alex The Entreprenerd](https://x.com/GalloDaSballo).
+In part 4 we'll see how everything we've covered up to this point in the bootcamp was used to find a real-world vulnerability in Liquity's governance system in an engagement performed by [Alex The Entreprenerd](https://x.com/GalloDaSballo).
+We'll also see how to use Echidna's optimization mode to increase the severity of a vulnerability.

+This issue was found in [this commit](https://github.com/liquity/V2-gov/tree/29471b270b365b655d4ddc74226322376e2ffe60) of the Liquity V2 codebase which was under review which you can clone if you'd like to follow along and reproduce the test results locally as it already contains all the scaffolding and property implementations.

 > For the recorded stream of this part of the bootcamp see [here](https://x.com/i/broadcasts/1dRKZYvXNgvxB) starting at 49:40.

-This issue was found in [this commit](https://github.com/liquity/V2-gov/tree/29471b270b365b655d4ddc74226322376e2ffe60) of the Liquity V2 codebase which was under review.

-## Background: Calculate Average Timestamp

-Before diving into the property we need to see the initial finding that inspired further targeted fuzz testing.
-This will help us better understand how we can use the tools that fuzzing provides us to escalate the severity of a vulnerability.

-In our case this begins with the `_calculateAverageTimestamp` function:
+## Background on Liquity Governance V2

+The Liquity V2 Governance system is a modular initiative-based governance mechanism where users stake LQTY tokens to earn voting power that accrues linearly over time, where the longer the user is staked, the greater their voting power.
+Users then allocate this voting power to fund various "initiatives" (any smart contract implementing IInitiative interface) that compete for a share of protocol revenues (25% of Liquity's income) distributed weekly through 7-day epochs.

+### Calculate average timestamp

+A key aspect of accruing voting power to a user is the mechanism that was chosen to determine the amount of time which a user had their LQTY allocated.
+In this case this was handled by the `_calculateAverageTimestamp` function:

 ```javascript
     function _calculateAverageTimestamp(